daisygunn/heiwa-gallery/MANUAL-TESTING.md

 ### **Epic 7 - Marketing**:

-25. As a **user** I can sign up to a newsletter to up to date information regarding exhibitions and items for sale.
+25. As a **user** I can sign up for a newsletter to receive up to date information regarding exhibitions and items for sale.

-- In the footer there is a mailchimp sign up form to allow the user to sign up:
+- In the footer there is a MailChimp sign up form to allow the user to sign up:

 ![](assets/images/laptop-footer.jpg)

-- If the user is already present in the subscribed list then the form is hidden and a thank you message display instead:
+- If the user is already present in the subscribed list then the form is hidden and a thank you message is displayed instead:

 ![](assets/images/already-subscribed.jpg)